axelitus/fuel-pkg-history/README.md

 If something fails please verify the following:

-* Make sure that the specified path is writeable
+* Make sure that the specified path is writeable.

 WARNING!
 (Please take a look at this or you could experience some problems):

-* The File Garbage Collector will collect *ALL* files that meet the codnitions:
+* The File Garbage Collector will collect *ALL* files that meet the conditions:
-	- Filename starts with prefix 'prefix' and has extension 'extension'
+	- Filename starts with prefix 'prefix' and has extension 'extension'.
-	- File is expired using the 'threshold' value
+	- File has already expired using the 'threshold' value.

-So please make sure that you use a dedicated path for this, or the prefix is unique to the History stack to rpevent loss of other data.
+So please make sure that you use a dedicated path for this, or that the prefix is unique to the History stack to prevent loss of other data.

 #### Database driver

-The table structure that the Database driver relies on is the following:
+The table structure that the Database driver relies on is the following (MySql 'specific' creation code, it may work with other DB drivers):

 	CREATE TABLE `history` (
 	  `hash` varchar(40) NOT NULL,